DavidRichardson02/DavidRichardson02/README.md

 ---

-# 🧰 Languages & Technical Ecosystem
+# 🧰 Languages &amp; Technical Ecosystem

 This combines badges, short descriptions, and direct mapping to projects.